aeternacloud/aeternacloud/README.md

-  # Enterprise IT Solutions Landing Page (Community)
+# AeternaCloud Landing Page

-  This is a code bundle for Enterprise IT Solutions Landing Page (Community).
+This is a code bundle for AeternaCloud Landing Page.
 The original project is available at https://www.figma.com/design/zkx1OMYMziQADwRfLh3nBO/Enterprise-IT-Solutions-Landing-Page--Community-.

   ## Running the code